epam/ai-dial-helm/charts/dial-admin/examples/generic/simple/README.md

 ## Expected Outcome

-By following the instructions in this guide, you will successfully install the AI DIAL ADMIN system with export AI DIAL configuration features enabled\
+By following the instructions in this guide, you will successfully install the AI DIAL ADMIN system with export AI DIAL configuration features enabled.
-Please note that this guide **does not use a persistent disk** for data storage.\
-Please note that this guide represents a very basic deployment scenario, and **should never be used in production**.\
+Please note that this guide represents a very basic deployment scenario, and **should never be used in production**.
 Configuring authentication provider, Ingress allowlisting and other security measures are **out of scope** of this guide.

 ## Install